Cheesy, gooey, slightly spicy and ready in less than 20 minutes – Learn all the tips and tricks to make the best baked camembert.

 Sprinkle sea salt flakes and freshly cracked black pepper or chilli flakes to give a little spiciness to the cheese.

-Either drizzle the Camembert with Extra-virgin olive oil, or some honey which gives a nice sweetness to it.
+Drizzle the top with extra-virgin olive oil or some honey which gives a nice sweetness to it.

 – The most important step is the baking time

-Bake the Camembert for 12-15 minutes, not more than that.
+Bake the cheese for 12-15 minutes, not more than that.

-Forget who tells you the more you bake it the softer and gooeyer it gets, this is just A BIG FAT lie.
+Forget who tells you that, the more you bake it the softer and gooeyer it gets.

 If you bake it more than you should, the cheese will harden back again and there’s no chance you can rescue it from there.

-Serve your soft and creamy baked Camembert with cheese crackers, toasted ciabatta or baguette slices or garlic bread.
+Serving tip: Serve your creamy baked cheese with crackers, toasted baguette slices or garlic bread.
 For the perfect aperitivo combo, pair it with an Italian charcuterie board.

 DID YOU MAKE THIS RECIPE?